gohltanner/final477/README.md

 1. Download and unzip
 2. Open in Visual Studio Code
 3. Open terminal and cd the project folder
-4. Run npm start and open you localhost
+4. Run npm start and open your localhost
 5. Enjoy